neuromatch/nmc-box/README.md

 In current NMC, we use Firebase for authentication.
 Cloud Firestore You can go to [Firebase](https://firebase.google.com/) to create authentication for your conference website.
+We use two main functions from Firebase: Firebase authentication and Cloud Firestore.

 ### Google authentication